ahad3112/gromacs-benchmarking/README.md

 In addition to the above folders, [ReFrame](https://reframe-hpc.readthedocs.io/en/stable/index.html) also generates two temporary folders named `stage` and `output` within the output directory. `stage` folders contains generated job related scripts and output from `GROMACS`.
 Once the test is done, job related scripts are moved to `output` directory and `GROMACS` outputs are deleted.

+### `aggregate` module
+The job of this module is to aggregate benchmark results from multiple directories ito a single user specified directory.
+The ultimate goal with this module is to perform a cron job for data aggregation.

+This module accepts a space separated list of input directoris and an output directory.

+    $ ./gmxbm.py aggregate -h/--help
+    usage: ./gmxbm.py aggregate [-h] [-i INPUTS [INPUTS ...]] -o OUTPUT